Below are some Frequently Asked Questions about Run The Farm:

 Q: What is the registration cost?

-A: Online (advance) registration cost: 5 mile trail run is $40 for online advance preregistration.
-Kids trail run is $20.
-Keep in mind that we give finishers $5 in “Farm Bucks” when 5 milers cross the finish line ($2 farm bucks for this kids race).
+A: Online (advance) registration cost: 5 mile trail run is $45 for online advance preregistration.
+Kids trail run is $22.
+Keep in mind that we give finishers back $5 in “Farm Bucks” when 5 milers cross the finish line ($2 farm bucks for the kids race).
 Farm Bucks can be used at the Muscoot Farmers market as real cash on race day.
 Read more about Farm Bucks here.

 Shirts are optional and cost is $20 for the high quality cotton t-shirt ($15 for kids shirt).
 No sponsors – no ads on the shirt – just original Run The Farm artwork unique to the race.
 (Why extra for shirt?
 Scroll down ↓ for that FAQ answer.)